 The Company has adopted a share repurchase plan, whereby on a monthly basis, stockholders may request that the Company repurchase all or any portion of their shares.
 The Company may choose to repurchase all, some or none of the shares that have been requested to be repurchased at the end of any particular month, in its discretion, subject to any limitations in the share repurchase plan.
 The total amount of aggregate repurchases of Class D, Class S, Class T, and Class I shares will be limited to 2% of the aggregate NAV per month and 5% of the aggregate NAV per calendar quarter.
 Shares would be repurchased at a price equal to the transaction price on the applicable repurchase date, subject to any early repurchase deduction.
 Shares that have not been outstanding for at least one year would be repurchased at 95% of the transaction price.
-Due to the illiquid nature of investments in real estate, the Company may not have sufficient liquid resources to fund repurchase requests and has established limitations on the amount of funds the Company may use for repurchases during any calendar month and quarter.
+Due to the illiquid nature of investments in real estate, the Company may not have sufficient liquid resources to fund repurchases during any calendar month and quarter.
 Further, the Company's board of directors may modify, suspend or terminate the share repurchase plan.